eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 1.4 Definitions

-The definitions used in this document are added in Annex 1 of this document.
-In Annex 1 there are two tables:
+The definitions used in this document can be found in Annex 1 of this document.

-- **Table 1** includes definitions cited from the [eIDAS 2.0] Regulation,
-- **Table 2** includes technical definitions that are used in the ARF. in some cases, these definitions originated in the context of specific topics.
-In these cases, the topic number appears in brackets following the definition, e.g., [Topic 11], to give it the relevant context.
-If the definition is related to two topics, both topic numbers will appear in the brackets, e.g., [Topic 33, Topic 34].
-If the technical definition is generic, that is to the ARF as a whole or to more than 2 topics, no brackets will be added.
-If a definition relies on an external source such as a standard or a formal publication, the source is mentioned.

 ### 1.5 Scope